SaeedShakuri/SaeedShakuri.gitup.io/README.md

       </p>
       <ul style="margin-top: 8px;">
         <li>I am currently working on object detection in images for my master's thesis, utilizing a method that integrates Few-Shot Learning and Vision Transformers on medical images.</li>
-        <li style="padding-top: 15px;">I recently collaborated on two articles titled <strong>’Real-time facial emotion recognition in smartphones using EfficientNetV2 and quantization-aware training’</strong> which is submitted to ”The Journal of Real-Time Image Processing (Springer)”, and <strong>’Scalable real-time emotion recognition using EfficientNetV2 and resolution scaling’</strong> which is published in ”ICWR 10th (IEEE)”.</li>
+        <li style="padding-top: 15px;">I recently collaborated on two articles titled <strong>’Real-time facial emotion recognition in smartphones using EfficientNetV2 and quantization-aware training’</strong> which is submitted to ” Multimedia Tools and Application (Springer)”, and <strong>’Scalable real-time emotion recognition using EfficientNetV2 and resolution scaling’</strong> which is published in ”ICWR 10th (IEEE)”.</li>
       </ul>
     </section>
     <h4 style="margin-bottom: 0;">Research interests:</h4>